rvlander/bencoding-rs/README.md

 # bencoding-rs
-A simple beconding parser.
+A simple bencoding parser.

-This library aims at parsing Strings encoded in the Bencodding format described here: https://wiki.theory.org/BitTorrentSpecification#Bencoding
+This library aims at parsing Strings encoded in the Bencoding format described here: https://wiki.theory.org/BitTorrentSpecification#Bencoding

 Example: